The Taylors

 David Taylor Sr.

-Photograph is courtesy of Keith Lowrey and Carolyn Ellertson
+(Photograph Courtesy Keith Lowrey and Carolyn Ellertson)

 Murphy, Cherokee County, North Carolina